 To this we must add the synergy of that genetic and “being” disposition (meaning natural mediality), enabling connection to the creative space of both parents.
 The “both parents” is essential here, since Stanislava (the painter’s first wife) affects the artist’s creative space permanently, i.e. not only after their formal separation, but even after her death.

-Genetics, childhood upbringing, study-practice-transmission, mediality – the disposition shaped by all this opens a direct insight into the individual paintings for Andrei Bělotsvětov’s daughter and allows her to decode their content, whether they were created in one or another period of creation.
+Genetics, childhood upbringing, study-practice-pedagogy, mediality – the disposition shaped by all this opens a direct insight into the individual paintings for Andrei Bělotsvětov’s daughter and allows her to decode their content, whether they were created in one or another period of creation.
 Of course, she does not decode anything in many of the paintings – she just knows.
 For the paintings she has seen being made, this is not surprising, and for the others – not really.

 All this gives Andrea Belotsvetová an orientation in art in general (i.e. not only fine art).
 With Bělocvětov, however, the matter is somewhat complicated by the fact that to get a deeper insight into his work, one does not just need artistic experience, education, or even the aforementioned insight or connection.
 Bělotsvětov is specific in that he works with themes over a long period of time, even over the course of decades, transforming or morphing themes, content and individual elements.
 Themes that seem to be buried can emerge with new force even decades later.